Transportation Master Plan

 Bicycle Access

-To address the needs of cyclists in the community, Council set up the Bicycle Task Force in 2008.
-The recommendations of these citizens are now being implemented by City staff, and can be found in the Bicycle Task Force ReportÂ
+CyclistTo address the needs of cyclists in the community, Council set up the Bicycle Task Force in 2008.
+The recommendations of the citizens are compiled in the Bicycle Task Force Report pdf download, and many of the suggestions have since been implemented.

 Major Thoroughfare Plan

-The Major Thoroughfare Plan is a document adopted in 1994, whose purpose is to identify and classify existing collector and arterial roadways in a manner consistent with the general regional classification.
+The Major Thoroughfare Plan pdf download is a document adopted in 1994, whose purpose is to identify and classify existing collector and arterial roadways in a manner consistent with the general regional classification.
 It’s primary purpose is to help coordinate Golden’s system of larger roadways with those of the region.